Overworking Symptoms: How to Tell If You’re Working Too Much and What to Do If You Are

 A Weakened Immune System

-If you’re experiencing any of these symptoms, it’s important to take a step back and assess your work situation.
-Are you working too many hours?
+High cortisol levels have been linked to weight gain, sleep problems, and mood disorders.
+If you’re experiencing any of these symptoms, taking a step back and assessing your work situation is essential.
+How many hours are working?
 Do you have enough time to recover between shifts?

 Difference Between Overworked Employees and Employee Burnout